klauer/epics-sumo-mirror/doc/reference-sumo.rst

 missing an exact :term:`version`.

-If you converted an existing support directory to sumo you have a scan database file which you can specify with option "--scandb" to this command.
+If you converted an existing support directory to sumo you have a scan database file which you can specify with option ``--scandb`` to this command.

 For a detailed example see :ref:`try example <example-sumo-build-try>`.